thomasvolk/cornflower/doc/manual.md

     -v, --version                    show version
     -h, --help                       print help
     -o, --output FILENAME            output filename
-    -t, --tags TAGS                  comma separated tag list -e, --tags-exclude               exclude all nodes of the given tags (works only together with -t)
+    -t, --tags TAGS                  comma separated tag list to include -e, --tags-exclude TAGS          comma separated tag list to exlude
 ```

 If -o is not given, the result will be printed to standard out.
 With -t parameter the model can be filtered for a given tag list (comma seperated).
 This means, that all nodes will be included, which have at least one tag in the given list.
-The -t combines with the -e paramter instead excludes all nodes with these tags.
+The -e paramter works the same as -t but it excludes all nodes with the given tags.

 ## the language